Are you on a budget? (To be fair … who isn’t?)

 Most plant-derived fats provide omega-6 and 9 fatty acids, which are pro-inflammatory.
 But omega-3 fatty acids are anti-inflammatory.
 Kibble-fed dogs need to eat more healthy anti-inflammatory foods.

 Not surprisingly …. a carnivore best uses the omega-3 fatty acids found in fish oils.
-But there are some things you need watch ou for … so I want to give you some warnings about fish oil.
+But there are some things you need to watch out for … so I want to give you some warnings about fish oil.

 Fish oil is very unstable and its quality varies tremendously.
 And rancid fish oil is worse to eat than no fish oil at all.